 - (a) The stockholder voted against the proposed corporate action which can be any of the instances stated in Section 81 of the Corporation Code.
 Only under such cases can the stockholder exercise his appraisal right. - (b) The dissenting stockholder shall make a written demand to the Company within thirty (30) days from the date the vote is taken on the corporate action dissented from.
 Failure to do so within the given period shall mean waiver of the stockholders' right to dissent. - (c) If the proposed corporate action dissented by a stockholder is implemented, the Company shall pay such stockholder, upon surrender of the stock certificate representing his shares, at an amount agreed upon between the Company and the dissenting stockholder.
 If the settlement value cannot be agreed upon within sixty (60) days from the date the corporate action was approved, the amount shall be determined by three (3) disinterested persons chosen by the stockholder, the Company and the two thus chosen.
 The decision by the majority of the three (3) disinterested persons shall be final. - (d) The payment shall be made only when the Company has unrestricted retained earnings to cover such payment. - (e) Upon payment of the shares, the stockholder shall then transfer his shares to the Company.

-There are no matters to be discussed in the Annual Stockholders' Meeting which will give rise to the exercise of the dissenter's right of appraisal election to office.
-No incumbent director has informed the Company in writing of an intention to oppose any action to be taken at the meeting.
+There are no matters to be discussed in the Annual Stockholders' Meeting which will give rise to the exercise of the dissenter's right of appraisal

 Interest of Certain Persons in or Opposition to Matters to be Acted Upon